rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 UNIX is still relevant today (HP-UX, AIX, Solaris, etc.).

+#### GNU Project

+* **1984**: Richard Matthew Stallman launched the GNU (GNU's Not Unix) Project, which aims to establish a **free** and **open** Unix system, in which the more important tools are: gcc compiler, bash shell, Emacs editor and so on.
+GNU is a Unix-like operating system.
+The development of GNU, started in January 1984, is known as the GNU Project.
+Many of the programs in GNU are released under the auspices of the GNU Project; those we call GNU packages.

+* **1990**: GNU's own kernel, the GNU Hurd, was started in 1990 (before Linux was started).

 #### MINIX

 * **1987**: Andrew S. Tanenbaum develops MINIX, a simplified UNIX, to teach operating systems in a simple way.
 Mr. Tanenbaum makes the source code of his operating system available.